 Members of the Jury are elected for their personal competence, and not because of the importance of the publications they may represent.
 New members join the Jury at the invitation of the Jury Committee, following recommendations from regional groups.
 Each year, every member is required to confirm that car testing is a major part of his or her professional activity.

 The Jury Committee consists of the members that represent the organizing publications plus three officers elected annually.
 For 2020 there are: President: Frank Janssen, stern, Germany.
 Vice-president: Alberto Sabbatini, independent, Italy.
 Secretary general: Velimatti Honkanen, Tekniikan Maailma, Finland.
-Auto, Italy, is the executive vice-president for 2020 edition.
+Andrea Brambilla, Auto, Italy, is the executive vice-president for 2020 edition.

 The Car of the Year Organizing Committee is made up of managers from the seven prominent publications around Europe which take it in turn to organize the vote, publicize and promote the contest, and hold the prizegiving ceremony.
 The Jury is completely independent of the Organizing Committee in matters pertaining to the award itself - the selection of eligible cars and the voting.

 Auto (Italy) / Autocar (UK) / Autopista (Spain) / Autovisie (The Netherlands) / L'Automobile Magazine (France) / Stern (Germany) / Vi Bilägare (Sweden)